X/Twitter to Charge $1 per Year for Users to Post on the Platform

 The new subscription model also allows Twitter to generate additional revenue.
 The company has been struggling financially in recent years, and the new subscription model could help to improve its bottom line.

 It remains to be seen how users will receive the new subscription model.
-Some users may be willing to pay a small fee in order to support Twitter and help reduce bots and spam on the platform.
+Some users may be willing to pay a small fee to support Twitter and help reduce bots and spam on the platform.
 However, other users may be reluctant to pay for a service that has been free to use for so long.

 Details of the new subscription model: